vegettablee/RAGiMessageFinder/proj_docs/proj_doc.md

 Steps to try during training :
 - Start with teacher forcing top-k at the very beginning, then, on EPOCH 15, switch so that the model starts choosing top-k based on sigmoid activations, and then grade the loss from there.

+# Results of Dual Head Architecture

+It was significantly more difficult to train, I could not get the ranking head and the keep head to really align.
+The model kept on either choosing one node every single time, or